Home | resource library | Family Voices Resources | Fact Sheets | Insurance Prior Authorizations

 Print

-A Prior Authorization (PA) is an approval process used by health plans and Wisconsin Medicaid to decide if a medical service, device or treatment will be covered.
-It’s sometimes called an authorization request or prior approval.
+Prior Authorization (PA) Request is an approval process used by health plans and Wisconsin Medicaid to decide if a medical service, device or treatment will be covered.
+It’s sometimes also called an authorization request or prior approval.
 In most cases, health plans and Medicaid approve PA requests based on their decision that the treatment or service is medically necessary.

 Families can:

-• Offer to provide additional documentation or background information.
+• provide additional documentation or background information.

-Defining Medical Necessity
+Defining Medical Necessity for Wisconsin Medicaid Coverage

 DHS states, “Wisconsin Medicaid reimburses only for services that are medically necessary as defined under HFS 101.03(96m), Wis.
 Admin.
-Code.
+Code.”
+“Medicaid may deny or recoup payment if a service fails to meet Medicaid medical necessity requirements.”

-Reviewers will consider the following:
+Reviewers think about the following:

 • Whether there is a less expensive or more appropriate alternative

-• Whether the provider or recipient has overused or misused services
+• Whether the provider or recipient has overused or misused services in the past

-What are Some Reasons Why PA Requests are Denied?
+Reasons Why PA Requests Are Denied

 Was this article helpful?